robertlarkins/useful-tools-and-tricks/WindowsTools.md

 **Trouble Shooting**
 If the virtual audio cable stops working see if the cable has been muted:
 1. Go into Sound.
+1. Go to the **Playback** tab.
-2. Go to CABLE Input properties.
+1. Go to CABLE Input **Properties**.
-3. Go to the Levels tab.
+1. Go to the **Levels** tab.
-4. Check CABLE Input is not muted.
+1. Check CABLE Input is not muted.
+1. Ensure the input level is 100.

-5. Repeat the same steps for CABLE Output under the Recording tab.
+Repeat the same steps for CABLE Output under the Recording tab.

+---

 Or try unplugging the mic and replugging it in.